awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

     --region us-west-2
 ```

-A successful call returns output similar to the following:
+The output will look like the following:

 ```
 {